weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 280 PRINCIPLES OF MATHEMATICAL ANALYSIS

 10.40 Theorem Fix k, | <k <n.
 Let Ec R" be an open set in which every closed k-form is exact.
-Let T be a 1-1 €"-mapping of E onto an open set U = R" whose inverse S is also of class 6".
+Let T be a 1-1  \in "-mapping of E onto an open set U = R" whose inverse S is also of class 6".

 Then every closed k-form in U is exact in U.

 Note that every convex open set E satisfies the present hypothesis, by Theorem 10.39.
-The relation between E and U may be expressed by saying that they are €"-equivalent.
+The relation between E and U may be expressed by saying that they are  \in "-equivalent.

-Thus every closed form is exact in any set which is €"-equivalent to a convex open set.
+Thus every closed form is exact in any set which is  \in "-equivalent to a convex open set.

 Proof Let w be a k-form in U, with dw =0.
 By Theorem 10.22(c),